KelTez/Smart-Pill-Bottle_IoTProj/README.md

 # Smart-Pill-Bottle_IoTProj
-A smart pill dispenser, utilizing a Bluefruit microcontroller, bluetooth and a mobile app for tracking user pill adherence.
+A smart pill dispenser used for tracking user pill adherence:
+* Utilizes a Bluefruit microcontroller for easy bluetooth usage
+* Mobile app to be built using flutter
+* To start with flutter, simply follow the steps illustrated [here](http://flutter.io/setup)